MichaelBaker/mpl-v1/readme.md

 ## TODO Think about

+- [ ] Information hiding and backwards compatibility.
+Should breaking backwards compatibilty be impossible or at least exception rather than rule?
+- [ ] What is the ideal place for errors to arise?
+I'm currently thinking that parsing should be almost sure to succeed that way you have a lot of context for producing nice errors.
+- [ ] How to make _everything_ ad hoc/inlineable (like lambdas are ad hoc functions as opposed to being already declared)
+- [ ] Syntax as algebra.
+How to make a syntax that allows for easily thinking about composition and transformation.
 - [ ] How to handle FFI
 - [ ] How to structure incremental parsing (only parsing changed parts of a file and updating the otherwise already processed tree)
 - [ ] How should the memory API be for Unmanaged.
 What guarantees should its type system encode?